espressif/esp-idf/tools/mass_mfg/docs/README.rst

 .. note:: Make sure the python path is set in the PATH environment variable before using this utility.

+Make sure to include packages from `requirement.txt` in top level IDF directory.

 Workflow
 -----------